 Car Survival Bag & Winterizing A Car

 As we’ve mentioned, thousands of people get injured or killed in vehicles during snowstorms each year.
 Plus, in an attempt to get home before a storm gets worse, many people get stuck in their cars on the side of the road in cold, windy conditions with minimal visibility.

-While most of us keep our get home bag in our vehicle, you’ll also want to prepare your car with its own supplies for dealing with automobile-specific emergencies.
+While most of us keep our get home bag in our vehicle, you’ll also want to prepare your car with its own supplies for dealing with automobile-specific emergencies, and to possibly survive a snowstorm in it.
 This bag is called your “Vehicle Everyday Carry”, and is focused on ensuring that your car is ready to handle any situation that may arise.